sole/gumhelper/README.md

 ## How to use it

+Make sure to have a look at the [demo](http://sole.github.io/gumhelper/demo).

 ### Detect if getUserMedia is available (with no prefixes)

 Include the library in your HTML file: